akidee/extensions.js/README.markdown

-Very basic library intended to
+Basic library intended to

 * extend ECMAScript for supporting common functionality
-* on both client and server (node.js).
+* on both client and server (node.js)
+* support JSON compatible representation of many:1 and circular references in objects

 It will change global objects, so just do do

-	require('path/to/extensions')
+	require('extensions');